Ajay-Chidambaram/Sudoku-Generator/README.md

 python gui.py
 ```

-you will get output as an application window which is currently non-interactive , just for the purpose of showing the puzzle only.
+you will get output as an png image which will be saved in your current directory as Sudoku-puzzle , just for the purpose of showing the puzzle to the users.

 ![alt text](https://github.com/Ajay-Chidambaram/Sudoku-Generator/blob/main/Images/sudoku_pygame.PNG)